Common Bank Fees and Charges in Canada

 INTERAC e-Transfer fee - Just like with regular transfer fees, INTERAC e-Transfers don’t always have to be free.
 Most banks have this fee waived up to a certain number of transactions per month, after which they’ll start charging you per each transfer.

 Foreign transaction fees - Traveling abroad can lead to some undesired charges on your bank account.
 For example, if you use your debit card for purchases while in another country, you might get charged a transaction fee on each purchase.
-Banks typically charge up to 3% on those transactions, but you may find banks that waive these fees altogether.
+Banks typically charge up to 3% on those transactions, but there are some that waive these fees altogether.

-Cheque and payment processing fees - Concluding our list of the most common banking fees is the cheque processing.
-Usually, if you’re trying to cash in cheques in the same bank they’re issued at, you’ll barely lose any money.
+Cheque and payment processing fees - Usually, if you’re trying to cash in cheques in the same bank they’re issued at, you’ll barely lose any money.
 The fee grows when processing a cheque from another financial institution, or international cheques.

 Canadians don’t always have to pay exorbitant fees to financial institutions.
-In fact, there are several ways to avoid fees if you have a bank account in Canada, and many practices you can implement to keep your fees at minimum.
+In fact, there are several ways to avoid them, and many practices you can implement to keep your fees at minimum.

 Let’s take a look at some of the methods to keeping your personal finances in check and your annual spending as low as possible.